 A treasure trove of museums, charming cafes, stunning sights and foodie delights, Venice truly has something for every kind of traveller.
-An architectural marvel built right on a lagoon, this bucket-list city was visited by over 11 million tourists in 2019.
+An architectural marvel built right on a lagoon, this bucket-list city was visited by nearly 4 million tourists in 2022.

-You can't take a trip to Venice without enjoying a gondola ride or two, but make sure you take some time to appreciate the bridges you pass under on your travels.
+You can't take a trip to Venice without enjoying an stunning walking tour or gondola ride, but make sure you take some time to appreciate the bridges you pass under on your travels.
 Ponte de Rialto is the oldest in the city, built across the Grand Canal in the 16th century.
-Once you walk its structure yourself, take some time to explore the Rilato district and all its charms on the other side - especially the market and large variety of vibrant stalls.
+Once you walk its structure yourself, take some time to explore the Rialto district and all its charms on the other side - especially the market and large variety of vibrant stalls.

 The quieter Dorsoduro district is also well worth a visit, boasting the Peggy Guggenheim Collection inside the American art collector's former home.
 You'll find world-famous masterpieces here that even the most casual art fans can appreciate, with temporary exhibitions running throughout the year to keep visitors coming back for more.
 Particularly into your art?
 The Biennale Arte Exhibition runs every year from April to November.